cpaxton/costar_stack/costar_predicator/Readme.md

 This software is further described and used in these papers:

+        1. Paxton, C., Bohren, J., & Hager, G. D. (2014).
+           Standards for Grounding Symbols for Robotic Task Ontologies.
+           At IROS 2014 workshop on Standardized Knowledge Representation and Ontologies for Robotics and Automation.
-        1. Guerin, K., Lea, C., Paxton, C., & Hager, G.D.
+        2. Guerin, K., Lea, C., Paxton, C., & Hager, G.D.
 (2015).
            A Framework for End-User Instruction of a Robot Assistant for Manufacturing.
            In IEEE International Conference on Robotics and Automation (ICRA).
-        2. Paxton, C., Bohren, J., & Hager, G. D. (2014).
-           Standards for Grounding Symbols for Robotic Task Ontologies.
-           At IROS 2014 workshop on Standardized Knowledge Representation and Ontologies for Robotics and Automation.

-So please cite if you find it useful!

 ## Starting Predicator

-### Using Launch Files
+Predicator is launched and configured for use with the CoSTAR system in in `costar_bringup/launch/predicator_nodes.launch`.
+Most users should just need to edit this launch file.

 There is a package called `predicator_bringup` that will start different predicator modules and the predicator core.

-#### Launch the Core Only
+You can launch the core only with:

 ```
 roslaunch predicator_bringup core.launch